kbuzsaki/awbw_enhancements/README.md

 Feel free to request additional functionality via a github issue or by contacting me (saltor#4306) in the AWBW discord :)

-Here's an example of what the moveplanner looks like with AWBW Helper enabled:
+Here's an example of what the moveplanner looks like with AWBW Enhancements enabled:
 ![screenshot of moveplanner plus](res/images/demo_screenshot_1.png)